rokmohar/alexa-assistant/readme.md

 4. You will now be on the "Skill Information" page.
 5. Set "Custom Interaction Model" as the Skill type
 6. Select the language as English (US), English (UK), or German depending on your location
-7. You can set the skill name and invocation name to whatever you want e.g.  "jarvis" or "hal".
+7. You can set the skill name and invocation name to whatever you want although some names work better than others, I have found that "Google" or "my assistant" seem to work well.
 The name you choose will be the activation name e.g. "Alexa, ask Jarvis xxx xxx xxx".
 For these instructions we will set "Google" as the skill name and "google" as the invocation name, so in this case you would say: "Alexa, Ask google who is the queen of england.".
 For best results the invocation name should be lowercase.
 8. Leave the "Audio Player" setting to "No"
 9. Click Next.
 10. You will now be on the "Inovation Model" page.